threefoldtecharchive/info_manual3/wiki/faq/faq.md

 For the Z600, there is a great [video on youtube](https://www.youtube.com/watch?app=desktop&v=JgBYbaT-N-w).

 For the Z620 and the Z820, you need to do some variation on the video above.
-In the BIOS, go in File -> Replicated Setup, and select Save to Removable Storage Device.
+In the BIOS, go in File, then Replicated Setup, and select Save to Removable Storage Device.
 This will save a text file on your USB key.
 Then, in the text file, go to Headless Mode and remove the * in front of Disable and put it in front of Enable.
 Save the file and then go back into BIOS.
-Now go in File -> Replicated Setup, and select Restore from Removable Storage Device.
+Now go in File, then Replicated Setup, and select Restore from Removable Storage Device.

 Running your 3node without the GPU can save some power consumption as well as giving you one more extra slot for other hardware.
 ***